scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ### Recommendations

-* You should pause a long enough time (e.g., 10 seconds)
+* You should pause Scalar DL services for enough time (e.g., 10 seconds)  to create point-in-time recovery/restore
-* You should use mid-time of the paused duration as a restore point
+* You should use mid-time of the paused duration as a restore point since clock synchronization cannot perfectly synchronize clocks between nodes

 ### Find SRV service URL